Kodcentrum/Scratchuppgifter-v3/block1_bugrace_additions_ENG/README.md

 3. What do you want should happen **if** the beetle touches the finish line?
 Should it say "Goal!" or "Congratulations!"
 Add **"stop this script"** to end the game.

-4. Place your new code in your **"forever"** loop.
+4. Place your new code inside your **"forever"** loop.
 This is what it might look like:

   ![För alltid loop](tillägg_1-4.png)